fgcz/rawDiag/README.md

 ### 1.2 The New Raw File Reader for Thermo Fisher Scientific Instruments

-Due to license reason, we currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
+Due to licensing reasons, we currently not allowed to distribute Thermo Fisher Scientific software with the *rawDiag* package (we hope that this will change soon).
 The *New RawFileReader from Thermo Fisher Scientific* (see http://planetorbitrap.com/rawfilereader) has to be separately downloaded and installed in order to be able to use the R function `read.raw`.